-Cucumbers can be grown from seed or purchased from a nursery as young plants.
+During growing season, cucumbers can be grown from seed or purchased from a nursery as young plants.
 If you are growing from seed, sow three weeks before your last local frost date in compostable pots.
 These pots are great for growing cucumbers because the plants can be planted in the containers into their final position.
 As the plants grow, the container breaks down into the soil.
 This is ideal for plants like cucumbers that hate having their roots disturbed, which can often happen when transplanting.

 A popular salad ingredient, cucumbers are ideal for gardeners in warmer climates.
 Make sure you provide support for the plants.
 As fruit develops plants can become top heavy and prone to toppling.
-As long as you provide ample support and avoid disturbing the root system cucumbers are one of the easiest vegetables to grow.
+As long as you provide ample support and avoid disturbing the root system cucumbers are one of the easiest to grow.

 A warm weather crop, wait until the last frost has passed before you begin hardening off and transplanting them.
 Grow your cucumbers in light, warm positions in well-draining soil.
 A vining plant you will need to provide support, such as trellising, for the plants to grow along.

 Cucumbers can also be grown in containers, as part of a container garden.
 Some varieties, such as patio cucumber, have been cultivated especially for this purpose.

 Cucumbers do well alongside parsley, carrots, cauliflower and beans.